input-output-hk/partner-chains/docs/user-guides/permissioned.md

 ### 1. Install partner chains dependencies

-To run the partner chains stack, several dependencies need to be installed on the Cardano node.
+To run the partner chains stack, Permissioned users need an operational Cardano node setup with DB Sync.

+---
+**NOTE**

+Consult the Compatibility matrix on the releases page for dependency version compatibility for a particular release.
+These change with each [release](https://github.com/input-output-hk/partner-chains/releases).
+---

-### 1.1 Cardano node v10.1.4
+### 1.1 Cardano node

 A passive Cardano node is required to validate a partner chain.
 The installation of `cardano-node` is out of the scope of this guide.
 Refer to the [Cardano course handbook](https://cardano-course.gitbook.io/cardano-course/handbook) for documentation and video instruction.